Gold slips on dollar after ECB comments, eyes on U.S. data

 As a traditional hedge against inflation, gold suffered from the downward revision.

-"No help for gold today: jobless claims, ECB hold(ing) rates unchanged, gains in stocks and wages show(ing) no inflation," said RBC Wealth Management adviser George Gero.
+"No help for gold today: jobless claims, ECB hold(ing) rates unchanged, gains in stocks and wages show(ing) no inflation," said RBC Wealth Management advisor George Gero.

-The dollar rose 0.5 percent against a basket of leading currencies, while global stock markets rallied amid news the U.S. trade deficit fell to a five-month low in July.
-[MKTS/GLOB]
+The dollar rose 0.6 percent against a basket of leading currencies, while global investors stepped back into riskier equities, hurting bullion.

 "Only amazingly good U.S. data would bring the prospect of the rate hike back to September from December," Citi strategist David Wilson said.
 "That could put immediate further pressure on the gold price."